Dollaride - a mobility company for communities underserved by public transit.

 2. The Problem: What problem are you helping to solve?

-Serving the outer boroughs of NYC for over 30 years, 400+ dollar vans reduce 150M lbs of CO2 annually and mobilize 140K low-income and immigrant passengers daily.
+Serving NYC's outer boroughs for over 30 years, 500+ dollar vans mobilize over 120K daily passengers from communities underserved by public transit.
 However, because the service is still offline, drivers and operators experience painful systemic issues like theft, poor visibility into their business operations, and no access to bank financing.
-Without incorporating technology, expanding private transit service is nearly impossible.
+Without incorporating technology, expanding this fixed-route micro-transit service is nearly impossible.

 3. Your Solution: How are you planning to solve this problem?
 Share your specific approach.